bosborne/BioPythonUtils/README.md

 human[ORGN] AND AKT1[GENE]
 ~~~~

-The default maximum number of records downloaded is 20, if you want more than the default set
+The default maximum number of records downloaded is 20, if you want more than 20 set
-the value for these in your "Settings - User" file ("entrez_retmax").
+the value in your "Settings - User" file ("entrez_retmax").

 #### "Get Sequences by Id"